butteredcorn/Express-Documentation/docs/express-app-example/introduction.md

 ## Typographical Conventions

-In all of our code blocks, we will denote the filename the code block belongs to by stating the filename along with a line of dashes underneath it like so:
+In all of our syntactically highlighted code blocks, we will denote the filename the code block belongs to by stating the filename along with a line of dashes underneath it like so:

 ```javascript
 file1